nbrockington/vnn/README.md

 # VNN (Octave/MATLAB)

-Visualise the learning of a neural neural network.
+Visualise the learning of a neural network.

 ![Neural Network Visualisations](220515_vnn1_visuals.png)

 ![Show Structure](220726_multilayer_backprop.png)

-Based on the neural network/backpropagation/optimisation code from the 2021 Octave/MATLAB iteration of Andrew Ng's Coursera ML course https://www.coursera.org/learn/machine-learning
+Based on the backpropagation and optimisation code for a feedfoward network (multilayer perceptron) from the 2021 Octave/MATLAB iteration of Andrew Ng's Coursera ML course https://www.coursera.org/learn/machine-learning

 The...